Format Phone Numbers In Excel (Table of Contents)

 Formatting Phone numbers in Excel is very simple and easy to use.
 Let’s understand with different methods with some examples.

 Format Phone Numbers In Excel – Example #1

 Let’s consider some random phone numbers for formatting them.
 We have phone numbers which have a length of 10 characters, as shown below.

 Now for formatting phone numbers in excel first select phone numbers then go to Home menu and click on Format as shown below.
-Once we click on Format, we will get a drop down list, from where we will select Format Cells which is located at bottom of the list as shown below screenshot.
+Once we click on Format, we will get a drop-down list, from where we will select Format Cells which is located at the bottom of the list as shown below screenshot.